J.F.Drew © 2000-2017

 It began with an idea by Dave Robinson WW2R who produced a remote control board and described it on his site: http://www.g4fre.com/dtmf.htm

 I have used Dave’s circuitry, well most of it, and rewritten the PIC16F628A code for a different solution.
 In the PDF of the circuit forming part of this project I have shown how either the DTMF decoder chip M8870 or the MC145436 may be used.
 Both work equally well.
-Dave’s board used a MT8870 DTMF decoder, a 16F84 PIC, a ULN2803 Darlington Driver, a bar LED and a handful of other bits.
+Dave’s board used a MT8870 DTMF decoder, a 16F84 PIC, a ULN2803 Darlington Driver, a bar LED, a resistor array and a handful of other bits.
 I use a PIC16F628A and provide an alternative DTMF decoder, the MC145436.
 The PIC16F628A is cheap and readily available.

 The remote control provides 1-7 individual outputs that may be either high or low until intentionally changed or, 1-7 pulsed outputs for periods from 100msec to 4 minutes in 13 steps.
-An 8 bar LED indicates the output state 1-7 while position 8 indicates PTT function.
+An 8 bar LED indicates the output state 1-7 while position 8 operates a PTT function.
 A CW message is sent after successful control and at this time a PTT function may be used to key a transmitter.

 Output state is remembered after a power off/on.

 Updated 23 June 2019.

 Not pretty, but the test setup uses a breadboard with the PIC16F628A, LEDs for checking operation and a loudspeaker for monitoring the tones.